lyfofvipin/File-Server/README.md

 ### Examples:
 Here are the examples of command `file-server` for download, upload and replacing files:

-I have export the username and passwords as SHELL Environment Variables so I am not using -P and -U flags.
+Note: *I have export the username and passwords as Shell Environment Variables so I am not using -P and -U flags.*

 #### Listing and Downloading files:
 Listing all Products: